-- An estimated 103,800 multifamily residential building fires were reported to fire departments within the United States each year and caused an estimated 405 deaths, 4,350 injuries, and 1.2 billion dollars in property loss. - Multifamily residential building fires accounted for 28 percent of all residential building fires. - Small, confined fires accounted for 70 percent of multifamily residential building fires. - Cooking was the leading reported cause of multifamily residential building fires (71 percent); nearly all multifamily residential building cooking fires were small, confined fires (95 percent). - In 31 percent of nonconfined multifamily residential building fires, the fire extended beyond the room of origin.
-The leading reported causes of these larger fires were exposures (12 percent); intentional actions (11 percent); other unintentional, careless actions (11 percent); and electrical malfunctions (11 percent).
-In contrast, 51 percent of all other nonconfined residential building (excluding multifamily building) fires extended beyond the room of origin. - Cooking areas and kitchens (33 percent) were the primary areas of origin for nonconfined multifamily residential building fires. - Multifamily residential building fire incidence was slightly higher in the cooler months, peaking in January at 10 percent. - Smoke alarms were present in 62 percent and automatic extinguishing systems (AESs) were present in 11 percent of nonconfined multifamily residential building fires.
+- An estimated 106,000 multifamily residential building fires were reported to fire departments within the United States each year and caused an estimated 395 deaths, 4,250 injuries, and 1.3 billion dollars in property loss. - Multifamily residential building fires accounted for 28 percent of all residential building fires. - Small, confined fires accounted for 70 percent of multifamily residential building fires. - Cooking, at 72 percent, was the leading reported cause of multifamily residential building fires.
+Of these cooking fires, 94 percent were small, confined fires with limited damage. - In 32 percent of nonconfined multifamily residential building fires, the fire extended beyond the room of origin.
+The two leading reported causes of these larger fires were exposures (13 percent) and intentional actions (11 percent).
+In contrast, 52 percent of all other nonconfined residential building (excluding multifamily building) fires extended beyond the room of origin. - Cooking areas and kitchens (33 percent) were the primary areas of origin for nonconfined multifamily residential building fires. - Multifamily residential building fire incidence was slightly higher in the cooler months, peaking in January (10 percent). - Smoke alarms were present in 62 percent and sprinkler systems were present in 12 percent of nonconfined multifamily residential building fires.

-rom 2010 to 2012, multifamily residential building fires accounted for an annual estimated 103,800 reported fires.
-These fires accounted for 28 percent of all residential building fires responded to by fire departments across the nation.
-These fires resulted in an annual average loss of 405 deaths and 4,350 injuries, as well as 1.2 billion dollars in property loss.
-Multifamily residential buildings include structures such as apartments, town houses, row houses, condominiums and other tenement properties.
-Multifamily residential buildings tend to have stricter building codes than one- and two-family buildings.
-Many multifamily residential buildings are rental properties, and they are usually required to comply with more stringent fire prevention statutes and regulations involving smoke alarms and sprinkler systems.
+From 2011 to 2013, multifamily residential building fires accounted for an annual estimated 106,000 reported fires.
+These fires accounted for 28 percent of all residential building fires responded to by fire departments across the nation.^{1,2} These fires resulted in an annual average of 395 deaths, 4,250 injuries, and 1.3 billion dollars in property loss.

+Multifamily residential buildings include structures such as apartments, town houses, row houses, condominiums, and other tenement properties.
+Multifamily residential buildings tend to have stricter building codes than one- and two-family buildings.3 Many multifamily residential buildings are rental properties, and they are usually required to comply with more stringent fire prevention statutes and regulations involving smoke alarms and sprinkler systems.

-As a result of the type of building, the more stringent building and code requirements, and the fact that more people live in the building itself than in the predominant one-and two-family residences, fires in multifamily residential buildings tend to have a different profile than fires in other types of residences.
+As a result of the type of building, the more stringent building and code requirements, and the fact that more people live in the building itself than in the predominant one- and two-family residences, fires in multifamily residential buildings tend to have a different profile than fires in other types of residences.

 A major difference in the multifamily residential building fire profile is seen in cooking fires.
-Cooking was the leading reported cause of 71 percent of multifamily residential building fires, almost twice that of all other types of residential buildings.
-Multifamily residential buildings also tend to have central heating systems that are maintained by professionals instead of homeowners, thus there are typically fewer heating fires from poor maintenance or misuse than in one- and two-family dwellings.
+Cooking was the leading reported cause of 72 percent of multifamily residential building fires, almost twice that of all other types of residential buildings.
+Multifamily residential buildings also tend to have central heating systems that are maintained by professionals instead of homeowners, thus there are typically fewer heating fires from poor maintenance or misuse than in one- and twofamily dwellings.
 Also, fire problems related to fireplaces, chimneys and fireplace-related equipment tend to occur less often in multifamily heating fires since multifamily residential buildings generally lack these features.
 Finally, multifamily residential buildings usually have fewer fires caused by electrical problems due to construction materials, building codes and professional maintenance.